Charles G. Wright Distinguished Professor

 Ant behavioral and community ecology and the management of urban pest ants

-The Argentine ant is a particularly troublesome invasive species.
-Argentine ant populations have disrupted native ant and other arthropod communities and their negative impact is evident across different levels of the food chain through the elimination of rare pollinators and predators.
+The Argentine ant, Linepithema humile, is a particularly troublesome invasive species.
+Argentine ant populations have disrupted native ant and other arthropod communities and their negative impact is evident across different trophic levels through the elimination of rare pollinators and predators.
 Because Argentine ants consume honeydew produced by hemipterans, they are considered serious agricultural pests, particularly of citrus, as they tend crop feeding hemipteran species and interfere with their natural enemies.
 Thus, I am particularly interested in how Argentine ants, vs. native ants; facilitate hemipteran populations and how hemipterans fuel Argentine ant colony growth.

 ENT 509 Biology of Aquatic Insects